By Steve Smethurst

 Fixed fees and charges

-Other things you’ll need to factor in are a mortgage valuation, your own survey, conveyancing fees and an energy performance certificate 7, which cost from £35 8.
+You’ll also need to factor in are a mortgage valuation, your own survey, conveyancing fees and an energy performance certificate 6, which cost from £35 7.
 Your mortgage lender will need to be sure the property exists and is worth the money you’re paying for it and will either charge a fee for this service or add it on to your mortgage.

 It might also be necessary to undertake other precautions such as a survey of drains or to seek professional advice if there is asbestos on the property.
 Again, these will incur extra costs.